Indian hedge funds dare where foreign investors fear to tread

 START SMALL

-India's regulators have formally approved 10 domestic hedge funds since last year under new rules aimed at organizing the industry.
+India's regulators have formally approved 10 domestic hedge funds since last year under new rules aimed at organising the industry.
 Overseas funds are not regulated.

 Local funds are planning to start small.